 Celebrating Filipino Educators Beyond the Classroom

-The feature on i-Listen brings much-needed attention to ALS teachers, whose contributions often go unnoticed in mainstream education discourse.
-While public school teachers receive government recognition and union support, ALS educators work in relative obscurity, funded through partnerships with organizations like World Vision and the Department of Education's Bureau of Learning Delivery.Fajardo's story reminds the Filipino public that education reform begins not in policy papers but in the hearts of teachers willing to meet learners where they are.
-Her message—that no one should be left behind in education regardless of circumstance—echoes the nation's own commitments to inclusive development.
+The feature on i-Listen brings much-needed attention to ALS teachers, whose contributions often go unnoticed.
+While public school teachers receive recognition, ALS educators work in relative obscurity, funded through partnerships with World Vision and the Department of Education.